My Natural Labor & Delivery Story

 09:10 | Arrive at the hospital.

-Between the journey, the contractions, all the breathing, I was a little delirious and thought that the midwife was our friends’ wife - she just looked like.
+Between the journey, the contractions, and all the breathing, I was a little delirious and thought that the midwife was our friend’s wife - she just looked like.
 The midwife was pregnant herself and so after my labour, I was convinced that our friend’s wife was pregnant.
-I was clearly already losing it and I’d only had 2 paracetamol!!
+I was already losing it and I’d only had 2 paracetamol!!

 09:30 | Dilation is not far 1-2 cm

 The room was big.
 A suite.
 We joked that we had the 5-star suite.
 There was a bed and a good-sized birthing pool, and there was Gas and Air.
 Thank goodness.
 We closed the curtains as I felt very aware that there was a building site opposite us.
-I got into my own clothes - a black cotton nightdress and a t-shirt over the top.
+I got into my clothes - a black cotton night dress and a T-shirt over the top.
 I started to walk back and forth in the room, breathing in the gas and breathing out colours.
 I did this for hours, I didn’t speak, I just walked back and forth.
 I think this was possibly the quietest hours Ingimar has ever experienced with me.
-I was in the zone, focussed and doing my thing.
+I was in the zone, focused and doing my thing.

 Landspítali Hospital Birth Suite